 In tracing the Cold War politics of canonization, Moyn has constructed his own anti-canon of Cold War liberals who have each abandoned various aspects of liberalism as a result of individual choices, the geopolitics of the Cold War, or historical contingency.
 As Moyn tells me, ‘Our ideas are historically contingent and constructed; although they come about partly through the internal relations of ideas to one another as elaborated by individuals in time, they are also strongly connected to the context in which they are formulated.’

-Isaiah Berlin is the subject of the second lecture, despite Moyn’s own complaints the proliferation of a ‘Berlin industry’ dedicated to rehabilitating the inadequacy of his historical writings, as Moyn suggests.
-Nevertheless, he applauds Berlin for appreciating the fact that liberalism could not remain external to its romantic roots and for his defence of Romanticism against critics who blamed it for the origins of totalitarianism.
+Isaiah Berlin is the subject of the second lecture, despite Moyn’s own complaints about the proliferation of a ‘Berlin industry’ dedicated to rehabilitating his (flawed) historical writings.
+Nevertheless, he applauds Berlin for appreciating the fact that liberalism could not remain external to its romantic roots and for defending Romanticism against critics who blamed it for the origins of totalitarianism.
 However, despite rescuing the romantic conception of self-creation, Berlin did not integrate it into his overall normative vision and defended the ideal of negative liberty instead.
 Neither did Berlin provide a full account of how his political commitments denied the importance of the romantic ideal of positive liberty.
 In Moyn’s view, Berlin correctly recognised the significance of Romanticism to the liberal tradition, but ultimately failed to develop that insight.

 In his third lecture, Moyn focuses on Karl Popper’s critique of historicism against Austrian Marxism.
 According to Moyn, Popper’s naturalistic philosophy not only liquidated the Hegelian category of historicism which had previously inspired nineteenth century writings such as those of the British idealists, but also effectively severed the canon of liberalism from continental thought.
 Furthermore, Moyn points out that Popper’s reformulation of liberalism coincided with the rise of neoliberalism, suggesting that Cold War Liberalism remains inextricably entangled with neoliberalism and that it is important to examine the relationship between them.